Overview

 no_source_face: use a clearer face imageFor

-content_moderation: adjust prompt to comply with policyFor
+nsfw: adjust prompt to comply with content policyFor

 unknown_error: contact [email protected] with project ID